takuro-s7/fleamarket_sample_78_d-/README.md

 |last_name_kana|string| null:false
 |birthday|date| null:false
 Association
-- belongs_to :addresses
+- has_one :addresses
-- belongs_to :cards
+- has_one :cards
 - has_many :products